lcswillems/rl-starter-files/README.md

 ### Training

-`python3 train.py` enable you to load a model, train it with the actor-critic algorithms and save it.
+`./scripts/train.py` enable you to load a model, train it with the actor-critic algorithms and save it.

 2 arguments are required:
-- `--algo ALGO`: the actor-critic algorithm name.
+- `--algo ALGO`: name of the actor-critic algorithm.
-- `--env ENV`: the environment name to train on.
+- `--env ENV`: name of the environment to train on.

 and a bunch of optional arguments are available among which:
-- `--model MODEL`: the name of model, used for saving and loading it.
+- `--model MODEL`: name of the model, used for loading and saving it.
 If not specified, it is the `_`-concatenation of the environment name and algorithm name.
 - `--update-frames UPDATE_FRAMES`: number of frames per agent before updating parameters.
 - ... (see more in `train.py`)

 Here is an example of command:
 ```
-python3 train.py --algo a2c --env MiniGrid-DoorKey-5x5-v0 --seed 12 --processes 8 --save-interval 10 --update-frames 50
+./scripts/train.py --algo a2c --env MiniGrid-DoorKey-5x5-v0 --seed 12 --processes 8 --save-interval 10 --update-frames 50
 ```

 ### Enjoying

-`python3 enjoy.py` enable you to visualize your trained model acting.
+`./scripts/enjoy.py` enable you to visualize your trained model acting.

 2 arguments are required:
-- `--env ENV`: the environment name to act on.
+- `--env ENV`: name of the environment to act on.
-- `--model MODEL`: the trained model name.
+- `--model MODEL`: name of the trained model.

 and several optional arguments are available (see more in `enjoy.py`).

 Here is an example of command:
 ```
-python3 enjoy.py --env MiniGrid-DoorKey-8x8-v0 --model DoorKey
+./scripts/enjoy.py --env MiniGrid-DoorKey-8x8-v0 --model DoorKey
 ```

 <p align="center"><img src="README-images/enjoy-doorkey.gif"></p>

-## Todo
+## Todo (will be realised in next few days)

 - Dictionnary observations
 - Recurrent policy